-ORDER OF THE DAY Any business which is made an Order of the Day has a fixed position in the order of proceedings and has priority over other business when that time comes.
+KOMITI TUMUAKI The Standing Committee of Te Pīhopatanga o Te Tai Tokerau (the Tikanga Māori equivalent of the Diocese of Auckland).
+MISSION VENTURE A worshipping community or group within the diocese, which is not a ministry unit but has a formal association with the diocese.
+An ordained minister may be licensed to a mission venture.
+LAY PERSON/LAITY Any church member who is not ordained.
+MOTION A resolution before it has been agreed by Synod.
+LEAVE OF SYNOD Permission given by Synod for any member to Syriou. take a procedural step which is not otherwise permitted.
+ORDER OF THE DAY Any business which is made an Order of the Day has a fixed position in the order of proceedings and has priority over other business when that LEGAL BUSINESS COMMMITTEE Formerly known as the Bills Revision time comes.
+Committee, this group reviews proposed bills and motions before they come to Synod.
 ORDER PAPER The daily printed list of the business of Synod set out in the order in which it is to be considered, i.e. the agenda or programme.
+LICENCE A bishop's legal authority, given for any considered, i.e. the agenda of programme. ecclesiastical office or function within the diocese.
+Clergy and lay ministers are licensed.
 ORDINARY SESSION One of the three modes of conducting business.
-Synod will sit in ordinary session unless it is in committee or conference mode.
+Synod will sit in ordinary session LOCAL LICENCE A bishop's licence to work only within a unless it is in committee or conference mode. specified ministry unit.
 PARISH One of the three types of ministry unit in this diocese (see Ministry Unit).
-PERMISSION TO OFFICIATE (PTO) A bishop's authority given to ordained ministers to take services in the diocese, but without giving them a licence or a seat in Synod.
+LOCAL SHARED MINISTRY (LSM) One of the three types of ministry unit in this diocese (see Ministry offic). diocese (see Ministry Unit) PERMISSION TO OFFICIATE (PTO) A bishop's authority given to ordained ministers to take services in the diocese, but without MEMBER OF SYNOD Anyone who is entitled to a seat in Synod. giving them a licence or a seat in Synod.
+MINISTRY UNIT The local unit for ministry in the diocese.
+Each has a defined geographical boundary, governing body and one or more churches.
 POINT OF ORDER Calling the chairperson's attention to the rules of procedure.
-PROCEEDINGS The formal minutes of Synod.
+There are three types of ministry unit: parish, mission district and local shared ministry unit, PROCEEDINGS The formal minutes of Synod. as defined by the Ministry Unit Statute 2013.
 RESOLUTION A motion after it has been agreed by a vote.
+MISSION DISTRICT One of the three types of ministry unit in this diocese (see Ministry Unit).
 SPEAKING RIGHTS The right of all synod members to speak at Synod.
 Procedures around speaking at Synod are set out in standing orders.

 STANDING COMMITTEE Now known as Diocesan Council.
 STANDING ORDERS Rules fixed by Synod to govern its procedure.
 STANDING RESOLUTION A resolution from a previous synod which should remain in force as an ongoing statement of policy or other important matter.
 All other resolutions expire at the next synod.
 STATUTE Legislation to which Synod has agreed, a bill after its enactment.
 SYNOD The official diocesan legislative body, the lay members of which are elected for a three-year term.
-TIKANGA PĀKEHĀ CONFERENCE (TPC) A bi-annual conference of Tikanga Pākehā representatives of the Anglican Church in Aotearoa New Zealand and Polynesia.
-The TPC representatives also attend General Synod.
+TIKANGA PĀKEHĀ CONFERENCE (TPC) A bi-annual conference of Tikanga Pākehā representatives of the Anglican Church in representatives also attend General Synod.